inband/net/README.md

 * Learn and use automation techniques where applicable

-LAB environment/s will consist of: PROXMOX (virtualisation environment), Debian 9 (lxc), FRR (FR routing protocol suite).
+LAB environment/s will consist of: PROXMOX (virtualisation environment), Debian 9 (lxc), FRR (FR Routing protocol suite).

+Why use PROXMOX, Debian and FRR?

+I don't have alot of physical HW.
+My lab is a HP Proliant G7 380 for PROXMOX.
+Cisco C4948 switch and Ubiquiti EdgeLite3 router.
+However, I don't think this matters at all and I'm pretty excited to study FRR.
+I'm lost without **tcpdump** anyways.

 ### Technologies